MidorinoSky/TerraBags/README.md

 # TerrariaBags
- A tool to simulate opening treasure bags in Terraria
+ An executable that can simulate opening treasure bags in Terraria.

+ I'm a beginner in programming, interested in Python in particular!
+Welcome to take a look!